Make a Difference in Your Community

 Become a Hero to Someone in Need

 Volunteering is easy.
 You can do it for as little or as much as you would like.
 Local businesses can also get involved by encouraging employee representatives to volunteer on a reoccurring basis for an hour or two during the work week.
-Volunteering at Berks Encore is a terrific way for students to fulfill community service requirements.
+Volunteering at Berks Encore is also a terrific way for students to fulfill community service requirements.

 Volunteer Opportunities at Berks Encore